schhtef/SINDy-PX4/README.md

 Companion computer software for UAV system identification using the [Sparse Identification of Nonlinear Dynamics](https://www.pnas.org/doi/10.1073/pnas.1517384113) (SINDy) method.
 This project was submitted as my honors thesis in Computer Engineering at the University of Victoria.
 The thesis can be found in `docs/` for more information.

 ## Dependencies
-Run the provision_vm.sh script in SINDY-PX4/tools to install the necessary packages and dependencies.
-Running this should install everything you need for development, SIL, and HIL simulations.
+SINDy-PX4 has two primary dependencies, armadillo and mavsdk.
+It assumes at least c++17.

 ## Building
-This project uses CMAKE as a build manager.
-You must generate the build files by creating a build directory `mkdir build`, navigating to `/build` then running `cmake ../`
+This project uses CMake as a build manager.
+You must generate the build files by creating a build directory `mkdir build`, navigating to `/build` then running `cmake ../ <options>`.
+No options will default to the SIL build.

+### CMake Options
+There are three main options you'll probably care about.
+These are SIL_BUILD_TEST, SIL_BUILD, and CMAKE_BUILD_TYPE.
+These are specified when generating build files by passing the `-D` flag after `cmake ../`.
+For example, building the for debugging would look like `cmake ../ -DCMAKE_BUILD_TYPE=debug`.

+Setting either SIL_BUILD_TEST=true allows you to build and run unit test, while SIL_BUILD=true will allow you to build the standard SIL model.
+There are currently plans to specify a HIL_BUILD option once a toolchain for this project is created.

 With the buildfiles generated, run `cmake --build .` while in `/build` to generate the executable.